Sweet Dog

 Teaching your dog tricksPart of · Teaching your dog tricks

-A chain is several already-known behaviours performed one after another on a single cue (go to the toy, pick it up, carry it to the basket, drop it in = "tidy up").
-In back-chaining, the last link is over-learned first: it becomes the anchor point.
-With every link added at the front, your dog moves from the least familiar towards the most familiar, so towards something reassuring.
-In forward chaining, it moves away from the familiar and the sequence falls apart at the finish.
+A chain is several already known behaviours performed one after the other off a single cue (go to the toy, pick it up, carry it to the basket, drop it in = "tidy up").
+With back chaining, you teach the last link thoroughly first: it becomes the anchor point for the whole chain.
+Every time you add a link in front, your dog moves from the less familiar towards the more familiar, so towards what reassures him.
+Start from the beginning instead, and he moves away from what he knows as he goes along, so the sequence ends up falling apart at the far end.

 0 / 4

-Always start from the last link and work backwards.
-The reward migrates towards the end of the chain.
+You always start from the last link and work backwards, one link at a time; the reward moves towards the end of the chain.

 1